 By ISAAC MEJIA and MIA ARANDA

-According to Betty Crocker, the director of Child Nutritional Services, Child Nutritional Services is “providing a unique service.”
-She relates that “due to COVID and safety requirements, all of the [meals] are a cold service with items individually wrapped.”
-These safety guidelines limit the type of food available for distribtuion.
+According to Betty Crocker, director of Child Nutritional Services, Child Nutritional Services is “providing a unique service.”

 This prepackaged lunch consists of a total of five items: one pack of Jack Links’s chicken tender bites, sunflower seeds, applesauce, Beans and Veggie crackers, and a dragon punch.
 In addition, students are given the option to take an additional milk, apple slices, and applesauce that are not included in the packaged sack.
 (ISAAC MEJIA/ La Plaza photo)

-However, not all in-person students are upset with the current pre-packaged lunches and some have expressed their contentment.
+Not all in-person students are upset with the current pre-packaged lunches.

 REV sophomore Deacon Arne said, “I just really need to eat.
 I think it’s good.”

 It is not clear when the school will return to serving hot meals due to the uncertainty of the pandemic.
 For the time being, Grab and Go meals will continue for the remainder of this semester, and possibly the beginning of the next school year in August.